Joaquin Miller: Later years and death

 Miller traveled to the Yukon alongside future congressman Edward J. Livernash as a newspaper correspondent in 1897.
 He saw Alaska for the first time on July 30.
 His dispatches, many of which were written before reaching Alaska, incorrectly implied an easy and inexpensive trip.
 Miller himself nearly froze to death; two toes were lost to frostbite.

+In the wake of the Pacification of Samar, Miller "dedicated" a poem to General Jacob H. Smith titled "That Assassin of Samar" which denounced him for his orders to kill everyone on the island of Samar over the age of ten.

 Miller died on February 17, 1913, surrounded by friends and family.
 His last words were recorded as "Take me away; take me away!"
 The poet had asked to be cremated by friends in the funeral pyre he built at The Hights with no religious ceremony and without being embalmed.
 His wishes were mostly ignored, and the funeral on February 19 drew thousands of curious onlookers.
 The preacher who spoke referred to Miller as "the last of America's great poets."
 On May 23, members of the Bohemian Club of San Francisco and the Press Club returned to Miller's funeral pyre to burn the urn which contained his ashes, allowing them to scatter.
 He had left no will and his estate – estimated at $100,000 – was divided between his wife, Abigail, and daughter, Juanita.